IlanArellano/ihaz/packages/react-ui-utils/README.md

 **Caveats**

-- _useValueHandler_ is a hook that store a value by ref, so this hook never update de component.
+- _useValueHandler_ is a hook that store a value by ref, so this hook never update the component.
 - For callbacks and effects that use the value stored always return the current value, in case if the callback value is called in jsx, it must have a trigger or state that update the component for show the current value.
 - The value (similar to `React State` conditions) returns a read-only and non-mutable value that can be only change by the dispatch method, so don´t change or mutate the value directly.